mariohernandez/storybook/README.md

 # Drupal 10+ theme with Storybook support

-This template provides a minimal setup to get React working in [Vite](https://vitejs.dev/) with HMR and some ESLint rules.
+This is a minimal setup of a Drupal 10 theme with Storybook support.
+It uses [ViteJS](https://vitejs.dev/) as its build tool which offers HMR and some ESLint rules.
-In addition, it integrates Storybook 8+ as a way to create components with Twig and YML and render them in Storybook as React stories.

 The project still lacks many of the automation found in most modern front-end projects.
 The main objective of this project is to show how Storybook is able to render components that were written in Twig.
-CSS and JS compiling is not currently in place.

 ## Running this project

 1. Clone this repo
 1. Run `cd storybook` (or the directory name you used when cloning the repo)
-1. Run `nvm install` - You need to have nvm installed in your computer.
+1. Run `nvm install` - You need to have nvm installed.
+This project uses NodeJS v20.5
 1. Run `npm install` - This will install all the npm packages in `package.json`
 1. Run `npm run storybook` - Will build and launch Storybook in the browser.